 During the September 2008 Canadian election campaign, Michael Ignatieff - member of Parliament and the Liberal Party leadership candidate - announced that the 2010 G8 summit would continue to be held at Deerhurst Resort under a Liberal government if the government changed.
 He also indicated that the cost of hosting such an international event would not fall on Muskoka taxpayers' property tax bill.
 "We want to make it very clear to all the residents of this riding that when we are the government of Canada, the next G8 Summit will be held at Deerhurst Resort in Huntsville," he said.
-"And all the 2010 G8 Summit."
+"And all rumours to the contrary, all disinformation that we would cancel this important project are absolutely false.
+You heard it from me: the G8 Summit will be in this community when we form the next government."
+Speaking of the security and infrastructure costs, Ignatieff said additional costs have to be taken by the federal government because it relates to Canada's international affairs.
+During the meeting, a press release from Tony Clement's re-election campaign was released accusing Ignatieff of grandstanding in Gravenhurst.
+"The G8 will be a meeting of the world's leaders in 2010," Clement said in the release.
+"It appears that Ignatieff is already envisioning himself and his hoped-for role the 2010 G8 Summit."

-&lt;sup>12 Marketwire (February 6, 2009), "Canada Makes Important Investments in Huntsville in Preparation for the 2010 G8 Summit"
+&lt;sup>14 Marketwire (February 6, 2009), "Canada Makes Important Investments in Huntsville in Preparation for the 2010 G8 Summit"

-13 Industry Canada (November 1, 2008), "Minister Clement Announces Date of the 2010 G8 Summit."
+15 Industry Canada (November 1, 2008), "Minister Clement Announces Date of the 2010 G8 Summit."